-In this tutorial, we will show you how to install and configuration Monit on Ubuntu 16.04 LTS server.
-For those of you who didn’t know, Monit is an opensource process tool for Linux operating system which helps you to monitor system process using a web browser and also whenever requires it automatically do the maintenance or repair of the particular process in such a way that it can be brought back online.
+In this tutorial, we will show you how to install and configure Monit on Ubuntu 16.04 LTS.
+For those of you who didn’t know, Monit is an open source process tool for Linux operating system which helps you to monitor system process using a web browser also whenever requires it automatically do the maintenance or repair of the particular process in such a way that it can be brought back online.
 The monitoring can be directly on the command line or on the web.
 You can assign Monit multiple tasks (not only monitoring), so if a certain service fails the check, Monit can alert or do something about it (try to restart the service for example).

 Install Monit on Ubuntu 16.04 LTS

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.